 Other, less common, causes of brown water could be shale flaking off into your water supply, or your well pump is set too low and is pumping sediment into your home.

 What should I do about my brown water?

 Our first step would be a six-point well inspection.
 During the inspection, our technicians will evaluate your water flow, check the water well pump amps, exam the well system piping, analyze your pressure switch and tank, and even send off a water sample to an independent laboratory for bacteria testing.
 This inspection will also determine if you have a cracked well casing that needs dug up and repaired.

 Water Well Cleaning

 Furthermore, brown water can often be cured with a well cleaning.
-During our 6-point inspection, if our technicians determine your well needs cleaned and refreshed, half of the cost of the inspection then applies to the well cleaning.
-During a water well cleaning we use high-pressured air to lift years of sediment and buildup out of the well.
+During our 6-point inspection, if our technicians determine your well needs to be cleaned and refreshed, half of the cost of the inspection then applies to the well cleaning.
+During a water well cleaning, we use high-pressured air to lift years of sediment and buildup out of the well.
 This process also redevelops your well screen, as well as makes sure your well pump is set at the proper depth.